Private Equity Networking: A Step-by-Step Guide (2025)

 You’ve upgraded your resume using our Crafting the Perfect Private Equity Resume guide and understand the PE landscape from our Ultimate Guide to Breaking In.
 Now, it’s time to connect with people who can open doors.

 I’ll also share some of the exact strategies I used—and mistakes I made—when I broke into PE from an unconventional path.
+For your highest probability chance at landing a PE role, I highly recommend focusing on Middle-Market Private Equity Careers.

 The Private Equity Networking Mindset: It’s a Marathon, Not a Sprint